alexfernandez/alexfernandez.github.io/2025/on-art.md

 I don't think anyone sane would want to call them arts even though there is transmission of emotions.
 We may feel tempted to exclude negative emotions from our definition so we can get rid of similar pursuits, but then we run the risk of banning also tragedies or sad movies.
-We may prefer to consider that there is a dark side to some human activities which is immoral, illegal or both.
+We may prefer to realize that there is a dark side to some human activities which is highly damaging to people, and choose not to consider it art.

 # 🤔 Conclusion

+Learn how to transmit feelings.
+It is useful in many ways of life;
+to artists it is essential.

 ## 🙏 Acknowledgements